 Readers want to read!
 Being a writer is not an imposition.

-One thing that may help find confidence in yourself as a writer: notice that readers want to read!
+One thing that may help find confidence in yourself as a writer: remember that readers want to read!
 They want new experiences, ideas, and writing styles to excite them.
 This goodwill extends to the suspension of disbelief, and in a search for the merits of your work.

 So being a writer is not an imposition.
 You’re offering into a win-win situation: both the writer and the reader benefit by the creation of literature.